-For example, when you apply for Medicare in 2020, the IRS will provide Medicare with your income from your 2018 tax return.
+For example, when you apply for Medicare coverage for 2023, the IRS will provide Medicare with your income from your 2021 tax return.
 You may pay more depending on your income.

 Medicare Part D premiums

 Your Part D Premium will depend on the plan you choose.
-You can use the Medicare website to shop for plans in your area.
 Just like with your Part B coverage, you’ll pay an increased cost if you make more than the preset income level.

-If your income is more than $87,000 per year, you’ll pay an IRMAA of $12.20 each month on top of the cost of your Part D premium.
+In 2023, if your income is more than $97,000 per year, you’ll pay an IRMAA of $12.20 each month on top of the cost of your Part D premium.
 IRMAA amounts go up from there at higher levels of income.

 What about Medicare Advantage plans?

-The price for Medicare Advantage plans, or Medicare Part C, varies greatly.
+The price for Medicare Advantage (Part C) plans greatly varies.
 Depending on your location, you may have dozens of options, all with different premium amounts.
 Because Part C plans don’t have a standard plan amount, there are no set income brackets for higher prices.